newrelic-experimental/netlify-plugin/README.md

     enableBrowserMonitoring = true
 ```

-Replace the values for `newrelicAccountId`, `newrelicLicenseKey`, `newrelicBrowserLicenseKey`, and `newrelicAppId` with your New Relic Account ID, the ingest license key and browser ingest license key you created earlier, and your New Relic Browser App ID.
+Replace the values for `newrelicAccountId`, `newrelicLicenseKey`, `newrelicBrowserLicenseKey`, and `newrelicAppId` with your New Relic Account ID, the ingest and browser ingest license key you, and your New Relic Browser App ID.

 ## Install the Netlify quickstart

 To get the most out of your Netlify integration you should also install the New Relic Netlify quickstart.
-You can find more information on the quickstart page on New Relic I/O.
+You can find more information on the quickstart page on [New Relic I/O](https://newrelic.com/platform/about-instant-observability).

 ## Settings